MaxPensel/OpenWebScraper/README.md

 Seeing as python, PyQt5, etc. are platform independend, it should run on unix-based systems as well, although this is not extensively tested yet.

 As a user, if you encounter any bugs or unexpected behaviour, please report them through github issues.
-A simple in-app documentation is still planned to
+A simple in-app documentation is still planned to provide explanations for the behavior of some of the UI features.
 As a developer, be aware that some of the design choices may not be fully incorporated at every level yet.
 There is some code documentation, but as is to be expected of an early development stage, it is most likely insufficient to fully understand everything.
-Feel free to contact me with specific questions
+Feel free to contact me with specific questions.

 # Installation